ympoglag/water-fast/index.md

 Probably took too many supplements/pills at once, because I currently have **diarrhea**.

+My stomach grumbled/grumbles before I have to run to the toilet.

+The first time it rubmled I felt something like a stomach cramp, which I haven't felt in ages.

 First poops were soft'ish, from then on, only liquid poops.

 Went 2 times within 10 minutes now, let's see how it progresses.